coreruleset/modsecurity-docker/README.md

 * TIMEOUT - ApAnache integer value indicating the number of seconds before receiving and sending time out (Default: 60)
 * USER - A string value indicating the name (or #number) of the user to run httpd as (Default: daemon)

+### Nginx ENV Variables

+* ACCESSLOG - A string value indicating the location of the access log file (Default: '/var/log/nginx/access.log')
+* BACKEND - A string indicating the partial URL for the remote server of the `proxy_pass` directive (Default: http://localhost:80)
+* BACKEND_WS - A string indicating the IP/URL of the WebSocket service (Default: ws://localhost:8080)
+* DNS_SERVER - A string indicating the name servers used to resolve names of upstream servers into addresses.
+For localhost backend this value should not be defined (Default: not defined)
+* ERRORLOG - A string value indicating the location of the error log file (Default: '/proc/self/fd/2')
+* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: warn)
+* METRICSLOG - A string value indicating the location of metrics log file (Default: /dev/null)
+* KEEPALIVE_TIMEOUT - An integer value indicating the number of seconds a keep-alive client connection will stay open on the server side (Default: 60)
+* PORT - An integer value indicating the port where the webserver is listening to (Default: 80)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: nginx)
+* PROXY_SSL_CA_CERT_KEY - A string value indicating the path to the server PEM-encoded private key file (Default: /etc/nginx/conf/server.key)
+* PROXY_SSL_CA_CERT - A string value indicating the path to the server PEM-encoded X.509 certificate data file or token value identifier (Default: /etc/nginx/conf/server.crt)
+* PROXY_SSL_VERIFY_CLIENT - A string value indicating if the client certificates should be verified (Default: on)
+* PROXY_CONNECT_TIMEOUT - An integer value indicating a timeout for establishing a connection with a proxied server (Default: 60)
+* SSL_PORT - An integer value indicating the port where the ssl enabled webserver is listening to (Default: 443)
+* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: 1024)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: nginx)
+* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: 1024)

 ### Modsecurity ENV Variables

 * MODSEC_AUDIT_LOG - A string indicating the path to the main audit log file or the concurrent logging index file (Default: /dev/stdout)